chris-morgan/rust-http/README.rst

 Roadmap
 -------

 Here are some of the things to be done.
-They are only *very* vaguely ordered.
+They are only *very* vaguely ordered and treat client and server quite indiscriminately.

 - Implement HTTP/1.1.